 Customer service for new student loans can be reached at 844-422-7502 Monday through Friday 9 a.m. to 8 p.m.
 ET.
 Representatives are also available via chat, text or email.

 How to apply for a loan with College Ave

 College Ave’s application process is completely online.
 It allows you to apply from any device and find out if your loan is approved in just three minutes, according to the lender.
 The entire process, from application to sending money, takes 10 business days or longer.

-In order to apply, you’ll need to gather information like your Social Security number, estimated annual income, school name and the amount you’d like to borrow.
+In order to apply, you’ll need to gather information like your Social Security number, your estimated annual income, your school name and the amount you’d like to borrow.
 You’ll see your interest rate once you’re approved.